YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 .. parsed-literal::
    %YDB-S-LCKGONE, Lock removed : ^a

-Type Yes or N or No or N until all LOCKs are displayed and acted upon.
+Type Yes or Y or No or N until all LOCKs are displayed and acted upon.

 .. parsed-literal::
     LKE> clear -pid=4208 -nointeractive